Exact Solutions and Constraints on the Dark Energy Model in FRW Universe

 The exact solutions of Einstein's equations play a very important role in cosmology as they help in the understanding of quantitative and qualitative features of the dynamics of the universe as a whole.
 In this article, we discuss a method to obtain analytical expressions for the equation of state parameter, deceleration parameter and Hubble parameter in spatially flat FRW model of the universe with a perfect fluid and scalar field.
-We consider a few simple forms of scalar field potential energy as a function of scale factor and we studied how they could characterize the late time acceleration of the universe.

 In Sec.~\ref{sec:basic} a method is proposed to obtain analytical expressions for the kinetic energy ($\dot{\phi^2}$) of the scalar field as a function of scale factor for different choices of the scalar field potential.
 Once the kinetic term ($\dot{\phi^2}$) is obtained, one can also obtain exact solutions for $\omega_{\phi}$, $\omega_{tot}$, $q$ and $H(a)$ by simple substitution.
 The method proposed in this article can also be applied to inflationary phase, to obtain analytical solutions, where the scalar field dominates.
 The effective equation of state parameter $\omega_{tot}$ and also the deceleration parameter are of great importance as they provide information about the epochs of acceleration and deceleration phases of the universe.